Anxiety – Diagnosis, Symptoms, and Treatment

 What is Anxiety?

-Anxiety is a medical condition characterized by excessive worrying and fear about upcoming events.
-There are various forms of anxiety such generalized anxiety disorder, phobias, and panic attacks.
+Anxiety is a medical condition characterized by excessive worry and fear surrounding upcoming or past events.
+There are various forms of anxiety such as generalized anxiety disorder, phobias, and panic attacks.
 Obsessive-compulsive disorder is also considered a form of anxiety.
-People with anxiety often feel stressed or worried, have muscle tension, and experience symptoms such as palpitations and trouble breathing.
+People with anxiety often feel stressed or worried, have muscle tension, and experience symptoms such as palpitations, trouble breathing, headaches, sweating, and fatigue.
 They also frequently have trouble sleeping (insomnia).

-Anxiety originates from genetic and environmental factors.
+Anxiety originates from psychological, genetic, and environmental factors.
 This condition frequently runs in families and is associated with other psychiatric disorders such as depression.
 Symptoms occur due to inappropriate or exaggerated activation of the sympathetic nervous system.
 The sympathetic nervous system is beneficial in flight or fight situations – but in patients with anxiety, this system activates in inappropriate situations and stays active for an excessive period of time resulting in undesirable symptoms.
 Long-term overactivation of the sympathetic nervous system has also been associated with low serotonin levels in the brain.
 This is one of the reasons why anxiety is closely associated with depression.

-- Other psychiatric condition –PTSD, bipolar disorder, schizophrenia
+- Other psychiatric conditions –PTSD, bipolar disorder, schizophrenia

 - Alcohol or drug dependence